llrs/inteRmodel/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of inteRmodel is to produce interaction models using [RGCCA](https://cran.r-project.org/package=RGCCA).
-The models should be link all blocks.
+The goal of inteRmodel is to help you with interaction models using [RGCCA](https://cran.r-project.org/package=RGCCA) to asses the stability of the model and the best model possible given the data provided.
+The package assumes that the blocks are all connected.

 You can apply bootstraping to the models with `search_model`, then `iterate_model` or bootstap the samples with `boot_samples_sgcca` and